taigaio/taiga-protected/README.md

-# IMPORTANT NOTICE ABOUT UPCOMING TAIGA 6 RELEASE

-Taiga6 is just around the corner.
-Please read [our pre-announcement](https://blog.taiga.io/taiga6-pre-announcement.html) so you know what's most important about our best release ever.

 ## Taiga Protected

-taiga-protected is a service that implements token validation.
+Taiga Protected is a service that provides token validation services for the taiga-contrib-protected plugin (installed in taiga-back), that requires from a specific Nginx configuration.

-This project is a part of the system.
-The complete system is integrated by:

-- nginx with specific configuration.

-- taiga-protected service to validate tokens (this repository)

-- [taiga-contrib-protected](https://github.com/taigaio/taiga-contrib-protected) plugin, an alternative storage system for taiga-back.
+- Refer to the official [documentation](https://taigaio.github.io/taiga-doc/dist/setup-production.html#taiga-back) to install the plugin.
+- Refer to the official [documentation](https://taigaio.github.io/taiga-doc/dist/setup-production.html#install-protected)
+  to install it.
+- Refer to the official [documentation](https://taigaio.github.io/taiga-doc/dist/setup-production.html#nginx)
+  to configure Nginx

 ### Configuration
 The server has 2 configuration options:
 - `SECRET_KEY`.
 This is the shared secret used by the signer.
 - `MAX_AGE` (optional).
 This is the expiration time in seconds.

 Options could be set using environment variables or in a `.env` file.